-(1) A record of prescriptions dispensed shall be maintained for a period of five years after the date of the last renewal.

-(2) A record of all prescriptions renewed shall be maintained by indicating on the original prescription order or on a readily retrievable medication profile record or log book the date and amount of the renewal.

-(3) The transfer of original prescription information for the purpose of refill dispensing is permissible between two pharmacies pursuant to the following requirements:

-(i) The transfer is communicated directly between two pharmacists and the pharmacist making the transfer records the following information:
+- (1) A record of prescriptions dispensed shall be maintained for a period of five years after the date of the last renewal. - (2) A record of all prescriptions renewed shall be maintained by indicating on the original prescription order or on a readily retrievable medication profile record or log book the date and amount of the renewal. - (3) The transfer of original prescription information for the purpose of refill dispensing is permissible between two pharmacies pursuant to the following requirements: - (A) The transfer is communicated directly between two pharmacists and the pharmacist making the transfer records the following information:

-(A) The name and address of the pharmacy to which it is transferred, the name of the pharmacist receiving the prescription, the date and the name of the pharmacist transferring the information are recorded on the reverse side of the invalidated prescription.

-(B) The pharmacist receiving the transferred prescription information shall record in writing the following:

-(a) The word "TRANSFER" on the face of the transferred prescription.

-(b) The date of issuance of the original prescription order.

-(c) The original number of refills authorized on the original prescription.

-(d) The date the prescription was dispensed originally.

-(e) The number of valid refills remaining and the date of the last refill.

-(f) The pharmacy's name, address, the original prescription number from which the prescription information was transferred.

-(g) The name of the pharmacist making the transfer.

-(C) The original and transferred prescription order shall be maintained for a period of five years from the date of the last refill.

-(4) A written copy of any prescription order for a prescription drug provided by a pharmacist shall be identified in writing as "COPY-FOR-INFORMATION".
-No prescription drug may be dispensed based on an information copy.

-(f) Complete Pharmaceutical Service.
+- (i) The name and address of the pharmacy to which it is transferred, the name of the pharmacist receiving the prescription, the date and the name of the pharmacist transferring the information are recorded on the reverse side of the invalidated prescription. - (ii) The pharmacist receiving the transferred prescription information shall record in writing the following: - (aa) The word "TRANSFER" on the face of the transferred prescription. - (bb) The date of issuance of the original prescription order. - (cc) The original number of refills authorized on the original prescription. - (dd) The date the prescription was dispensed originally. - (ee) The number of valid refills remaining and the date of the last refill. - (ff) The pharmacy's name, address, the original prescription number from which the prescription information was transferred. - (gg) The name of the pharmacist making the transfer. - (iii) The original and transferred prescription order shall be maintained for a period of five years from the date of the last refill. - (4) A written copy of any prescription order for a prescription drug provided by a pharmacist shall be identified in writing as "COPY-FOR-INFORMATION".
+No prescription drug may be dispensed based on an information copy. - (f) Complete Pharmaceutical Service.
 Complete pharmaceutical service including compounded prescriptions, shall be available to the public normally served by the pharmacy.

-§13109.
+SOURCE: Amended rules filed with the Legislative Secretary on Feb.
+20, 2017 pursuant to 5 GCA, Ch.
+9, Art.
+3. Effective May 22, 2017 pursuant to 5 GCA § 9303(c).

+2017 NOTE: Subitem designations altered pursuant to the authority granted by 1 GCA § 1606.
+Internal references altered to reflect the change.

+§ 13109.
 Requirements for Controlled Substances.

 The Board from time to time will monitor pharmacy for violations of federal and government laws and make referrals of such violations as necessary to the Food and Drug Administration or the Department of Public Health and Social Services.